Stand with Ukraine flag

 OpenJDK 64-Bit Server VM (build ...)

-• Choose Integration package to install
+• Choose the Integration package to install

 Download installation package: